tournament-js/tournament/doc/base.md

 The `trn.unscorable()` method addresses both of these problems in kind:

-1. It reports the actual string logged by `.score()` if the scoring would be unsuccessful, allowing you to guarddd on it and report it back to the client instead of blindly trying.
+1. It reports the actual string logged by `.score()` if the scoring would be unsuccessful, allowing you to guard on it and report it back to the client instead of blindly trying.

 2. It also by default disallows rewriting history, unless you pass in an optional last parameter to explicitly allow this.